great-expectations/great_expectations/docs/guides/miscellaneous/how-to-use-the-great-expectations-cli.md

 ---
-title: How to use the Great Expecetations CLI
+title: How to use the Great Expectations command line interface (CLI)
 ---

 This article is a stub.